itmo-cet-sem/franky/README.md

 ### Frontend

-In the `fronted` directory you can run:
+At first - go in the `fronted` directory and install deps

+    cd frontend/
+    npm install

+Then you can:

 Runs the app in the development mode.
 Running on `http://localhost:3000/`

     npm start

 Builds the app for production to the `build` folder.